TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The first type is composed of individuals who try to corrupt the service, deny the service, or break the confidentiality of the service.
 Although a certain number of measures are taken to mitigate risks, for instance with dynamic QR codes, there are limits.
-For instance, the CLEA protocol cannot prevent a static QR code to be communicated to other persons.
+For instance, the CLEA protocol cannot prevent a static QR code to be communicated to other persons, potentially tested COVID+, in order to trigger wrong cluster detections.
 This is also a direct consequence of a fully anonymous system that is meant to preserve user privacy.

 In the second type, the authority that operates the CLEA system could try to know as much as possible on the users.